dockstore/dockstore-documentation/docs/assets/templates/services/services.rst

 .dockstore.yml for Services Templates (version 1.2)
 ===================================================
-.. note:: Support for services is in beta.
+.. note:: Support for services is in preview mode.

 Two templates are provided here, one for you to quickly copy-paste into your repository, and one with a complete explanation of the possible fields and values you can use.